Recommended Price $36.00

 Nothing but G-dliness (p.199)

 The magnificent poem, Nishmat, which closes the Shabbat morning Psalms, expresses the fact that G-d's energy animates all of creation.
 There is no distinction between matter and spirit.
 We contrast this with the symbolism behind the famous Renaissance painting, The School of Athens, in which Plato and Aristotle take a very different philosophical approach.
-This idea is further illustrated with a story of a merchant who penned a profound truth about reality.
+This idea is further illustrated with a story of a merchant who penned a truth about reality.
 The Rebbe comments on the merchant's observation, with an explanation of his own, that brings it all together.

 Nishmat- The Rebbe and the Repairman (p.200)